CalvinChan1/TicTacToe/README.md

 Every time you create a new custom context/schema, you'll need a new Iglu schema that matches and enforces the data.

-This is where we enforce what ends up in the "enriched"/good vs "bad" kinesis stream, everything must be followed or it ends up in the bad stream.
+This is where we enforce what ends up in the `enriched` vs `bad` kinesis stream, everything must be followed or it ends up in the bad stream.

 E.g.: `event_type` has its type enforced, and what regex it follows (alphanumeric and underscores only, no uppercase or cap).